jon-ng0120/chattr/README.md

 # chattr

-The multi-room real-time chat application that's built using React as its front-end and firebase as its database.
+A multi room real-time chat application that's built using React as its front-end and firebase as its database and backend.

 ## Features